taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 ### Software Project Management

+- **The Five Dysfunctions of a Team: A Leadership Fable** (2011) by Patrick Lencioni [4.10, 116820]
+- **The Goal: A Process of Ongoing Improvement** (3rd, 2004) by Eliyahu M. Goldratt [4.08, 74544]
-- **The Mythical Man-Month: Essays on Software Engineering** (Anniversary Edition 2nd, 1996) by Jr·Frederick P·Brooks
+- **The Mythical Man-Month: Essays on Software Engineering** (Anniversary Edition 2nd, 1996) by Jr·Frederick P·Brooks [4.01, 14151]
-- **Peopleware: Productive Projects and Teams** (2013) by Tom DeMarco
+- **Peopleware: Productive Projects and Teams** (2013) by Tom DeMarco [4.13, 9647]
-- **The Goal: A Process of Ongoing Improvement** (3rd, 2004) by Eliyahu M. Goldratt
+- **Managing Humans: Biting and Humorous Tales of a Software Engineering Manager** (2016) by Michael Lopp [3.93, 3983]
+- The Deadline: A Novel about Project Management by Tom DeMarco [4.16, 2417]
-- **Slack: Getting Past Burnout, Busywork, and the Myth of Total Efficiency** (2001) by Tom DeMarco
+- **Slack: Getting Past Burnout, Busywork, and the Myth of Total Efficiency** (2001) by Tom DeMarco [4.02, 1563]
+- Rapid Development: Taming Wild Software Schedules by Steve McConnell [3.98, 1344]
+- Team Geek: A Software Developer's Guide to Working Well with Others by Brian W. Fitzpatrick, Ben Collins-Sussman [3.97, 1201]
-- **The Software Craftsman: Professionalism, Pragmatism, Pride** (2014) by Sandro Mancuso
+- **The Software Craftsman: Professionalism, Pragmatism, Pride** (2014) by Sandro Mancuso [4.31, 931]
-- **Managing Humans: Biting and Humorous Tales of a Software Engineering Manager** (2016) by Michael Lopp
-- **The Five Dysfunctions of a Team: A Leadership Fable** (2011) by Patrick Lencioni
+- The Art of Project Management by Scott Berkun [3.96, 864]
+- Specification by Example by Gojko Adzic [4.03, 694]
-- The Nature of Software Development: Keep It Simple, Make It Valuable, Build It Piece by Piece (2015) by Ron Jeffries
+- The Nature of Software Development: Keep It Simple, Make It Valuable, Build It Piece by Piece (2015) by Ron Jeffries [4.09, 529]
-- Timeless Laws of Software Development by Jerry Fitzpatrick
-- Rapid Development: Taming Wild Software Schedules by Steve McConnell
-- Ship It! by Jared Richardson
-- Working with Coders: A Guide to Software Development for the Perplexed Non-Techie by Patrick Gleeson

 Some More

-- Specification by Example by Gojko Adzic
+- Ship It! by Jared Richardson [3.71, 525]
+- Righting Software (2019) by Juval Löwy [3.59, 142]
+- Working with Coders: A Guide to Software Development for the Perplexed Non-Techie by Patrick Gleeson [4.00, 58]
-- User Stories Applied:For Agile Software Development by Mike Cohn
+- Timeless Laws of Software Development by Jerry Fitzpatrick [4.00, 27]
-- User Story Mapping Building Better Products using Agile Software Design by Jeff Patton
-- Manage Your Project Portfolio by Johanna Rothman
+- Manage Your Project Portfolio by Johanna Rothman [3.71, 200]

+General Project Management

+- A Guide to the Project Management Body of Knowledge (PMBOK® Guide) (7th, 2021) by Project Management Institute [3.70, 5132]

 ### Agile